 Otherwise, you will want to use past sales reports to set your sales goals.
 You can set your goals however you like, but you generally want to see growth year over year, so setting your sales goals 5%–10% higher than your previous year’s sales number will help you see if you are hitting that growth.

 If your storefront operated during the COVID-19 pandemic, you may want to use 2019 sales numbers to set your goals and measure performance instead of 2020 numbers.
 This will give you a better idea of actual growth.

 Another important factor to consider when setting daily goals is the day of the week.
 In a recent study, Zenreach found the biggest shopping days for retailers across the country are Fridays and Saturdays, and the smallest are Sundays and Tuesdays.
 As you are setting goals and looking at past sales data, be sure to keep this in mind and adjust your goals depending on the day of the week.

 Write Weekly Sales Reports to Stay on Track

-Another part of managing a retail store is keeping weekly sales reports.
+A key part of creating and monitoring sales goals is keeping weekly sales reports.
 It is a great practice to take a detailed look at every week and address problems as they arise.
 Weekly sales reports are also useful if, as a store owner, you decide to take a step back and hire a manager.

 As your business grows, you may find that you have enough revenue to hire a manager and need more time to focus on your role as the owner.
 Weekly sales reports from your acting manager will allow you to maintain oversight over your storefront and keep your store on track.